1905 Actor Maurice Barrymore dies at age 57. He was father to Lionel Barrymore, Ethel Barrymore, and John Barrymore.

-1997 The sun finally comes out for another tomorrow when the 20th anniversary revival of Annie, starring Nell Carter as Miss Hannigan, opens at the Martin Beck Theatre.
-In the weeks prior to the opening, the show made headlines after replacing star Joanna Pacitti, the young actor chosen via a nation-wide contest, with Brittny Kissinger.
+1997 The 20th anniversary revival of Annie, starring Nell Carter as Miss Hannigan, opens at the Martin Beck Theatre.
+In the weeks prior to its opening, the show made headlines after replacing star Joanna Pacitti, the young actor chosen via a nationwide contest, with Brittny Kissinger.

 2001 The meaning of the phrase "Nuremberg Defense" is explored for a new generation in a stage adaptation of Abby Mann's Judgment at Nuremberg about postwar Nazi trials.
 It opens on Broadway with Maximilian Schell, George Grizzard, and Michael Hayden.